 Review of this Policy

-This notice was updated in May 2019.
+This notice was updated in November 2023.
 It may be updated to take into account changes at NIE or to reflect changes to regulation or legislation.
-We do update this Policy each year and will inform you (through the newsletter) but please do review this Policy regularly otherwise.

 Stay connected by getting our latest news and events straight to your email.